pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 Marketing is the fuel; Sales is the engine.
 This chapter provides the standardized creative assets and scripts that power the Ohu Family Enterprise's revenue generation.
 We do not reinvent the wheel for every campaign.
 We use proven, high-converting templates developed by ToriMedia and refined by data.

-These materials are designed to be "White Labeled"â€”easily adapted for any OpCo (HVAC, Pest Control, Notary) while maintaining the Empire's standards of persuasion and professionalism.
+These materials are designed to be "White Labeled"—easily adapted for any OpCo (HVAC, Pest Control, Notary) while maintaining the Empire's standards of persuasion and professionalism.

 **Critical Framework**: All marketing and sales materials follow the proven **PAS Framework** (Problem, Agitation, Solution) combined with **Social Proof** and **Clear Calls to Action**.
-Every piece of content is designed to move prospects through the buyer's journey: Awareness â†’ Interest â†’ Consideration â†’ Purchase â†’ Loyalty.
+Every piece of content is designed to move prospects through the buyer's journey: Awareness → Interest → Consideration → Purchase → Loyalty.

 ### How to Use This Chapter